New York City’s first Chinatown does not kid around.

 “Kam Hing is a sponge cake place.
 The first time I took my girlfriend there, who’s from Michigan and never had this type of sponge cake before, she took a bite out of a warm one (go in the morning and get a warm one) and she literally teared up because it’s just so freakin’ good.
 The CEO of my company [Yong Zhao of Junzi Kitchen] calls it the elderly kindergarten, because it’s filled with old grannies and uncles, drinking their $1 tea with one or two sponge cakes.
 It’s such a tranquil and chill place, and I really love them.” // 118 Baxter St.

-Note: Kam Hing’s Baxter Street location is currently closed for renovations, but you can still get the sponge cakes at Tonii’s Fresh Rice Noodle, located at 83 Bayard St.
+Note: You can also get Kam Hing’s famous sponge cakes at Tonii’s Fresh Rice Noodle, located at 83 Bayard St.

 Jennifer Tam + Victoria Lee, Founders of Welcome to Chinatown

 Bo Ky Restaurant

 “No one forgets their first time at Bo Ky.
 The meat cleaver coming down heavy to chops of various protein; the quick service; and the layers of flavor of Teochew, Chinese, and Vietnamese influence makes Bo Ky so memorable.
 Their curry chicken flat rice noodle soup is a must.
 You’ll be full half way through the bowl, and yet the curry soup keeps you slurping ‘til you’ve reached the bottom of the bowl.
 The accompanying fresh lemon half to squeeze on top brings out the brightness of the dish.
 This is the dish you never knew you wanted, and now you’re not sure how you ever lived without it.” // 80 Bayard St., bo-ky-nyc.com.